hkailahi/copia/README.md

 Eliminating these larger matches should not be done because it is:
 1. Not useful
-    - We want to deliver smaller subsets anyways, so computing bigger ones should actually be avoided)
+    - We want to deliver smaller subsets anyways, so computing bigger ones should actually be avoided.
 2. Not possible.. at least on my laptop
     - This is a powerset problem, where all subsets of a larger match must be checked.
-This would require an exponential function (O(2^n)) nested at each level inside an already expensive O(pr^6)+ algorithm.
+This would require an exponential function (O(2^n)) nested at each level inside an already expensive O(pbq^6)+ algorithm.

-##### Q: How many matches?
+##### Q: How many matches did you find?
 How many pickups can't completed by going to one recipient?

 I was able to compute 1604551 matches.